liquibase/liquibase-contribute-site/docs/code/architecture/dependencies.md

     - The more isolated the use of the dependency is, the more comfortable we are with the dependency.
 Especially if the code using it can gracefully handle differences in versions and/or missing functions.
 - What other dependencies does it bring along?
     - Repeat the review for all transitive dependencies introduced by the new dependency
+- What is the license of the dependency?
+    - To avoid roadblocks to using Liquibase, we don't use dependencies licenses with "viral" aspects to them.
+The GPL license can be problematic for this reason, and even the LGPL can be concerning to users.
+The more permissive the license, the more comfortable we are with the dependency.

 ## Examples